-Regulation Remarks These regulations shall apply to: • All new and redeveloped residential uses within the Low Rise Residential District (R2A) • Lots zoned or re-zoned for residential uses within the Low Rise Residential District (R2A) · 1.0 USES 1.1 Permitted Uses Low rise apartmentsTownhouses 1.2 Prohibited Uses Industrial usesMajor infrastructureGeneral commercial use 1.3 Conditional Uses Standalone food outlet with less than 50 seats Hotels (incl. its ancillary uses) Public facilities Convenience stores not exceeding 60m2 of floor area Home office Refer land use plan for guidance on location of facility Refer appendix for regulations regarding facilities.
-Refer regulations for 1.4 Ancillary Uses Car parking garage Guard house Maids' quarters Outdoor kitchen Store rooms home offices 1.5 Minimum Lot Size Type 1: Lot size of 90 m2 for landed housing development, semi detached & attached houses Type 2: Minimum lot size of 600 m2 for multi-family apartments.
-All developments need to provide minimum of 90 Dwelling Units per hectare of land.
+Regulation Remarks These regulations shall apply to: 6 bed residential uses within the Low Rise Residential Dis trict (R2A) - ed for residential uses within the Low Rise Residential D 1.0 USES 1.1 Permitted Uses Low rise apartmentsTownhouses 1.2 Prohibited Uses Industrial usesMajor infrastructureGeneral commercial use 1.3 Conditional Uses Standalone food outlet with less than 50 seats Hotels (incl. its ancillary uses) Public facilities Convenience stores not exceeding 60m2 of floor area Home office Refer land use plan for guidance on location of facility Refer appendix for regulations regarding facilities.
+Refer regulations for home offices 1.4 Ancillary Uses Car parking garage Guard house Maids' quarters Outdoor kitchen Store rooms 1.5 Minimum Lot Size Type 1: Lot size of 90 for landed housing development, semi detached & attached houses Type 2: Minimum lot size of 600 m2 for multifamily apartments All developments need to provide minimum of 90 Dwelling Units per hectare of land.

-Regulation Remarks 2.0 COVERAGE 2.1 Maximum Building Coverage No site coverage for Type 1: semi detached or attached houses.
-40% for apartment 60% for landed house, attached houses 2.2 Minimum Landscaping Coverage • N/A 2.3 Maximum Floor Area Ratio (FAR) • 1.4 maximum 3.0 BUILDING 3.1 Maximum Number of Floors G+4 (apartments)G (ancillary buildings) 3.2 Floor to Floor Height 4m maximum 3.3 Building Form Detached villasAttached villasApartments (low rise) 3.4 Existing Buildings Additions and alterations necessary to retain an existing approved legally non-conforming building and its use in good order and repair will be allowed, subject to: No material change in use which does not comply with the prevailing zoning regulations; No further increase in floor area of the existing non-conforming use Any additional floor area required for the non-conforming use will: Be subject to the evaluation and approval of the City of Kigali, One Stop Centre; and Not to exceed 10% of the existing use Conversion of a residential villa to other permitted uses shall be considered, subject to: Compliance with parking requirements for non-residential use Removal of the front boundary wall; and Aesthetic enhancement of the front elevation of the building
+Regulation Remarks 2.0 COVERAGE • - 2.4 Maximum Building Coverage No site coverage for Type 1: semi detached or attached houses.
+40% for apartment 60% for landed house, attached houses 2.2 Minimum Landscaping Coverage 20% minimum 2.3 Maximum Floor Area Ratio (FAR) • 1.4 maximum 3.0 BUILDING 3.1 Maximum Number of Floors G+4 (apartments)G (ancillary buildings) 3.2 Floor to Floor Height • 4m maximum 3.3 Building Form Detached villas Attached villas Apartments (low rise) 3.4 Existing Buildings Additions and alterations necessary to retain an existing approved legally non-conforming building and its use in good order and repair will be allowed, subject to: No material change in use which does not comply with the prevailing zoning regulations; No further increase in floor area of the existing non-conforming use Any additional floor area required for the non-conforming use will: Be subject to the evaluation and approval of the City of Kigali, One Stop Center; and Not to exceed 10% of the existing use Conversion of a residential villa to other permitted uses shall be considered, subject to: Compliance with parking requirements for non-residential use Removal of the front boundary wall; and Aesthetic enhancement of the front elevation of the building